-Families planning to move or transfer shall complete a withdrawal form.
-Withdrawal forms are available on the district website and from the guidance office.
-All textbooks must be returned to the proper teacher.
-Library fines and other bills must be paid before a student will be cleared to withdraw.
+Families planning to transfer out of the district need to complete a Withdrawal Form and Permission for Exchange of Informatin Form.
+Both forms are available in the middle school office.
+You can also find them on the district website under Quick Links > Enrollment/Withdrawal.
+All textbooks must be returned to the proper teachers.
+All library fines and other bills must be paid before a student is cleared to withdraw.
 Health records and transcripts are sent to the new school upon the request of that school.